tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/COOKBOOK.md

 ---

-## ✅ Scenario 8: EditForm → EditModelSubpath → EditModelValidatorRootpath
+## ✅ Scenario 8: EditForm → EditModelScope → EditModelValidatorRootpath

 ### 🧠 When to use